 History is the study of the past, focused on human activity and leading up to the present day.
 This study is facilitated by the formation of a 'true discourse of past'.
 The modern discipline of History is dedicated to the institutional production of this discourse.
 More precisely, history is the continuous, ...more

 Islamic studies generally refers to the historical study of Islamic religion, culture, history and philosophy.
 Academics from diverse disciplines participate and exchange ideas about predominantly Muslim societies, past and present.
-In spite of their non-religious approach, some non-Muslim scholars have ...more
+In spite of their non-religious approach, some non-Muslim scholars ...more

 Japanese is a language spoken by over 130 million people, in Japan and in Japanese emigrant communities around the world.
 It is an agglutinative language and is distinguished by a complex system of honorifics reflecting the hierarchical nature of Japanese society, with verb forms and particular vocabulary ...more

 Jewish studies also known as Judaic studies is a subject area of study available at many colleges and universities in North America.
 Traditionally, Jewish studies was part of the natural practice of Judaism by Jews.
-The study of Torah, Tanakh, and Talmud was all part of every-day religious life for the ...more
+The study of Torah, Tanakh, and Talmud was all part of every-day religious life for ...more

 Korean is the official language of both North Korea and South Korea.
 It is also one of the two official languages in the Yanbian Korean Autonomous Prefecture in China.
 There are about 80 million Korean speakers, with large groups in various Post-Soviet states, as well as in other diaspora populations ...more